 Rachelle is a digital content creator who enjoys playing video games in their spare time.

-She then went on to co-starring in two defining films of the 80s, then another defining film of the 90s, married a Hollywood movie star, disappeared from acting altogether, and is now conquering entrepreneurship.
+She then went on to co-star in two defining films of the '80s, then another defining film of the '90s, married a Hollywood movie star, disappeared from acting altogether, and is now conquering entrepreneurship.
 Stay with me as we explore the answer to the question, whatever happened to Phoebe Cates?

-We first met Phoebe Cates when she burst onto film screens everywhere as Sarah, the shipwrecked nymphet in the 1982 film, Paradise.
-The film starred Cates and Willie Ames of Eight is Enough fame, and it tells the story of two shipwrecked teens who crash land on an island and discover the things that two teens of the opposite sex would discover if they were abandoned on an island "paradise" for an extended period of time.
+We first met Phoebe Cates when she burst onto film screens everywhere as Sarah, the shipwrecked nymphet in the 1982 film Paradise.
+The film starred Cates and Willie Aames of Eight Is Enough fame, and it tells the story of two shipwrecked teens who crash land on an island.
+They discover the things that two teens of the opposite sex would discover if they were abandoned on an island "paradise" for an extended period of time.

-Even though it was clear to see Paradise (1982) was a clone of The Blue Lagoon (1980), teen audiences didn't seem to mind, because Phoebe Cates was stealing hearts, much like Brooke Shields, but on a slightly smaller scale.
+Even though it was clear to see Paradise was a clone of The Blue Lagoon, teen audiences didn't seem to mind, because Cates was stealing hearts, much like Shields, but on a slightly smaller scale.

 In the film, Cates played the role of Linda Barrett, who wasn't exactly the innocent girl next door, but she probably didn't deserve a scarlet letter either...
 Wait, now that I'm remembering the film better, maybe her character was a tad bit whoreish...
 But, I digress.

-With Cates prancing around in red two-piece bathing suit, and long shots of her lounging around and emerging from the pool, this is the film that squarely established her as a bona-fide sex symbol.
+With Cates prancing around in a red two-piece bathing suit, and long shots of her lounging around and emerging from the pool, this is the film that squarely established her as a bonafide sex symbol.

-Fast Times at Ridgemont High (1982) featured an ensemble cast that read like a "who's who of 1980s teen stars," so Phoebe Cates was cast alongside Jennifer Jason Leigh, Sean Penn, and Judge Reinhold.
-Although Cates was never officially part of the 80s Brat Pack, this sort of big name ensemble casting was a hallmark of the decade.
+Fast Times at Ridgemont High featured an ensemble cast that read like a "who's who of 1980s teen stars," as Cates was cast alongside Jennifer Jason Leigh, Sean Penn, and Judge Reinhold.
+Although Cates was never officially part of the '80s Brat Pack, this sort of big-name ensemble casting was a hallmark of the decade.